A Close Look at 22nd Century Technology

 Phase cannons, against all reason and against what has been stated in ENT: "Fallen Hero", are fired at warp in "Shockwave", "Precious Cargo" and "Future Tense".
 This error is even more severe considering that phasers at warp will still be very problematic in the 24th century.
 Another problem occurs in ENT: "Singularity", where Enterprise suddenly has two phase cannons on the upper hull.
 Maybe these have been built from scratch too, but at some point it is not credible any longer if weapons pop up wherever they are needed.
 "Similitude" shows two aft phase cannons where there was supposed to be only one as of "Silent Enemy".
 At least this one may have been added during the ship's maintenance on Earth.

 The weapons called "(spatial) torpedoes" in Enterprise look rather like self-guided and self-propelled sublight missiles (e.g. ENT: "Fight or Flight", "Silent Enemy", "The Crossing", "Judgment") than like the familiar photon torpedoes.
-In this respect they are reasonably less advanced, only a better name should have been chosen to stress this fact.
+In this respect they are reasonably less advanced, only a better name should have been chosen to corroborate this notion.
 Since they are technically missiles, why not call them "missiles" and leave the somewhat strange naming as "torpedoes" to future devices with a different technology?

 On the Klingon ship in ENT: "Sleeping Dogs", T'Pol, Reed and Hoshi discover that the vessel is equipped with what they immediately call "photon torpedoes".
 It seems this translation was deliberately chosen to reflect a basic similarity between the human and Klingon weapons.
 We may assume that the original Klingon term is anything out of "light/photon/ray" + "missile/torpedo/projectile", and the best sounding translation was chosen.
 Anyway, the photon torpedo of the Klingons is probably already based on a matter/antimatter reaction, and when the Federation introduces this type of weapon too, they will stick to the name.
 In contrast, spatial torpedoes are probably based on a fusion reaction, as suggested by scientific advisor André Bormanis, but there is no confirmation on screen.